Comment on page

 3) Choose the LAMP image from the Marketplace

 4) Choose the $6/mo plan If you want you can choose a more powerful server, but the $6/mo should be enough for at least 20-30k monthly visitors.
 If you want even faster performance, you can go for the $7/mo premium CPUs with NVMe SSD.
 You can also change the plan any time after creating the server.

 5) Select the preferred authentication method to access the server and the server name.
 SSH is recommended, but if you are not familiar with SSH you can select one-time password.

-6) Click the "Enable Monitoring" button This will enable performance graphs in your DigitalOcean dashboard, so you can see the CPU/Memory/Disk/Network usage of the server.
+6) Select the free "Monitoring and alerting" add-on This will enable performance graphs in your DigitalOcean dashboard, so you can see the CPU/Memory/Disk/Network usage of the server.